 The USDA’s new rental survey showed that access to land is increasingly becoming a barrier for beginning farmers.

 “It’s no longer enough to know how to run a farm,” says Civil Eats in a story about the Grange Farm School in rural Mendocino County, California.
-“To be successful, farmers also need to learn how to run a business,” so there are classes on sales, marketing, …
+“To be successful, farmers also need to learn how to run a business,” so there are classes on sales, marketing, accounting and regulation as well as …

 In the business of agriculture, food becomes part of networking among professionals, says Civil Eats, describing how new women farmers in Wisconsin created a grassroots network through informal potluck meals.